LucHenninot/leeks-bash/README.md

 ### If a leek name is given:
 It displays the stats if you've already fought that leek.

+## tryGarden.sh
+This script needs a [.creds file](#Credentials).

+Usage: `./tryGarden.sh`

+Which of your opponents gives you the best chance to win?
+`tryGarden.sh` will launch test fights againts your 5 opponents in the garden.

+Then use [updateRatio.sh](updateRatiosh) and [potager.sh](potagersh) to update your stats and make up your choice.

 ## try200.sh
 This script needs a [.creds file](#Credentials).